Lobelia: sowing, planting, growing and care

 - Family Campanulaceae

-- Common name Lobelia, lobelia, cardinal flower
+- Common name Lobelia, lobelia, Cardinal flower

-- Flowering from May to autumn
+- Flowering from May until autumn

 - Height 0.10 to 1 m